vbanai/Linear_and_Logistic_Regression_Projects/README.md

 1.)
 TABULAR DATA PREDICTION </br>

-The "Tabular playground 2021 linear regression" project presents several solution for a Kaggle competition assigment. </br>
+The "Tabular playground 2021 linear regression" project presents several solution for a Kaggle competition  </br>
-Competitors had to predict a continuous target based on a number of feature columns given in the data.
-All of the </br>
+assigment.
+Competitors had to predict a continuous target based on a number of feature columns given in  </br>
-feature columns, cont1 - cont14 are continuous.
-The dataset is quite approachable to achieve relatively good results </br>
+the data.
+All of the feature columns, cont1 - cont14 are continuous.
+The dataset is quite approachable  </br>
-in the begining, but it is tough to improve the predictions.
+to achieve relatively good results in the begining, but it is tough to improve the predictions. </br>
 I used several technics to improve the results.
-The</br>
-following table presents the result of each method.</br>
+The following table presents the result of each method.</br>

 |                            | Mean Absolute Error|Mean Squared Error |R2 Score|Accuracy with +/- 20% range|
 |----------------------------|--------------------|-------------------|--------|---------------------------|